munrhalls/Oxus-Flashcards/README.md

 2 months of intense training and study:
 - learned enough to build a larger app with database, users, authentication and functional UI.

+I did my best but code obviously has lots of issues.
+It was a project I used to learn.

 ## Available Scripts